 If you can’t find an obvious faith-based care option near you, don’t give up the search.
 As well as information about specialist organisations, we also explore other ways to search for culturally specific care.

 Specialist organisations for faith-based care choices

 First of all, it’s important to acknowledge that there aren’t many of these.
 Some notable absences are specialist organisations for Muslim, Hindu and Sikh people.

 For Jewish people

 - Jewish Care: this is focused on London and the South East of England.
 It also runs the Jewish Care Interact website, where you’ll find a full directory of residential care homes that accommodate the religious and cultural needs of Jewish people.

-- MHA: formerly known as Methodist Homes for the Aged.
-It claims to support more than 18,000 older people across the UK.
+- MHA: formerly known as Methodist Homes for the Aged, is a care provider that was originally set up by members of the Methodist Church.
+MHA now welcomes residents regardless of faith, background or belief.
+It supports more than 18,000 older people across the UK.

 For Jehovah’s Witnesses

 - Jah-Jireh: to cater for the needs of Jehovah’s Witnesses who need nursing or residential care.
 It has care homes in Blackpool, Leyland and Wigan.

 If we haven’t listed a specialist organisation for your religion or denomination, that doesn’t automatically mean it doesn’t exist.
 There are often smaller groups that offer support and advice on a local basis to specific religious or cultural communities.
 To find out whether there is one, a quick Google search should reveal all.